-Each year, teams of four cyclists were challenged to cycle in relay over 500 miles in three days with the objective of raising as much money as possible for charities chosen by the Trustees and the event participants.
-The routes were challenging, yet achievable by ordinary cyclists with sensible preparation, and invariably took riders through beautiful countryside and lovely villages with vineyards and the odd mountain thrown in for good measure.
+Both have the objective of raising as much money as possible for charities chosen by the Trustees and the event participants.
+The routes are always challenging, yet achievable by ordinary cyclists with sensible preparation, and invariably take riders through beautiful countryside and lovely villages with vineyards and the odd mountain thrown in for good measure.

 The combination of camaraderie, marvellous routes, a real challenge and sense of adventure whilst raising serious amounts of money for good causes has created a spirit to the challenge which has proved durable over the years.